 But because it's not been done, they're experimenting.

-The other team, the Oxford Zeneca guys, and there's a bunch of this there's 23 different drugs and clinical trial and 150 being evaluated.
+The other team, the Axra AstraZeneca guys, and there's a bunch of there's 23 different drugs in clinical trial and 150 being evaluated.

-But the AstraZeneca is an old-fashioned vaccine.
+But the AtraZeneca is an old-fashioned vaccine.

-It's an attenuated adenovirus, which means it's a weekend regular old virus that we use for vaccines all the time.
+It's an attenuated adenovirus, which means it's a weekend, regular old virus that we use for vaccines all the time.

 If you're worried about it, you might want to choose one vaccine over another, depending on whether they have to use an adjuvant or not.

-Uh smartest audience on radio, Dr. Oz.
+Smartest audience on radio, Dr. Oz.

-So they don't stump the host me.
+That's why I bring you in, so they don't stump the host, me.

-Um Dr. Oz, you are a true patriot.
+Dr. Oz, you are a true patriot.

 Thank you, sir.